ticofab/ticofab.github.io/about/index.md

 * Scala / Java
 * Akka
-* Streaming technologies (à la Akka Strems)
+* Streaming technologies
 * Spark
 * Kafka

-**Meetup organizer of:**
+**Organizer of:**

 * <a href="http://www.meetup.com/Reactive-Amsterdam/">Reactive Amsterdam</a>.
 Anything Reactive.
 * <a href="http://www.meetup.com/Bicycle-Touring-Amsterdam/">Bicycle Touring Amsterdam</a>.

-When not in front of a screen, I enjoy long distance bike rides and fingerpicking his guitar.
+When not in front of a screen, I enjoy long distance bike rides and guitar fingerpicking.